Ruckley/fibonacci-api/README.md

 trace will be logged.<br>
 I have taken advantage of the webflux to handle any malformed requests.
 If a malformed request is recieved the service will return a 400 bad request.<br>
-The fib route is designed to have a timeout of 1 minuite.
-This can be set in the config yaml.<br>
+The fib route has a timeout that can be set in the config file.
+I have set it to 15 seconds which on my machine is enough to calculate n to 6 digits.
+If you want to change this value above 30 please also change the grace period in the fib.yaml as this will ensure scaling doesnt shut down a pod mid calculation.

 ## Docker container